-The JBL Live's overall sound is good, but falls a bit short of being audiophile approved.
-It will almost certainly be a significant improvement over the earbuds that came with your phone, but lacks some of the definition and nuance that top-tier models possess.
+The JBL Live's overall sound is good but falls a bit short of being audiophile approved.
+It will almost certainly be a significant improvement over the earbuds that came with your phone but lacks some of the definition and nuance that top-tier models possess.

-While no pair of noise cancelling headphones can completely filter out higher-pitched and less predictable sounds like talking, the JBL Live lets in noticeably more of these noises than the top noise cancelling headphones on the market.
+While no pair of noise-canceling headphones can completely filter out higher-pitched and less predictable sounds like talking, the JBL Live lets in noticeably more of these noises than the top noise cancelling headphones on the market.
 However, these noises take on somewhat of an ethereal, disembodied quality, almost like you're hearing them whilst underwater.
 We generally found the noises that made their way through the headphones to be fairly easy to ignore.
-Additionally, the active noise cancellation allows you to drown those noises out with lower-volume music, which is all most people will need to stay focused while working in a noisy office, or to remain engaged while watching a movie on a long flight.
+Additionally, the active noise cancellation allows you to drown those noises out with lower-volume music, which is all most people will need to stay focused while working in a noisy office or to remain engaged while watching a movie on a long flight.

 We feel most people will find the JBL Live to be quite comfortable, but if you're planning to wear them for hours on end and you have a larger head, you may want to go a different route.

-In an effort to make their headphones look sleeker and be less cumbersome, many headphone manufacturers have trended towards designs that are most comfortable for those with smaller heads and ears.
+To make their headphones look sleeker and be less cumbersome, many headphone manufacturers have trended towards designs that are most comfortable for those with smaller heads and ears.
 The JBL Live certainly fits into that category.
-The design is fairly ergonomic and though somewhat stiff, the padding on the earcups feels quite comfortable during wear.
+The design is fairly ergonomic, and though somewhat stiff, the padding on the earcups feels quite comfortable during wear.
 However, both the earcups and the headband are just small enough that all of our testers with heads and/or ears that are even slightly larger than average reported a feeling of constriction when wearing these headphones.
 Most of those reports came in the form of the earcups pressing up against the ears and creating some uncomfortable hot spots, but others reported the headband also feeling annoyingly tight.
 It should be noted that all of these complaints came after wearing the headphones for multiple hours.
 Even those with larger craniums had no issue wearing the headphones for an hour or two.

-The JBL Live offers a fairly seamless and intuitive user experience, and offers a few extra convenient features not often seen in this price range.
+The JBL Live offers a fairly seamless and intuitive user experience and offers a few extra convenient features not often seen in this price range.

 The controls on these headphones keep things simple with an on/of switch, a play/pause button, and two other buttons for adjusting volume.
 Long presses on the volume buttons allow you to skip tracks, and a long press on the play/pause button can summon virtual assistants.
 Active noise cancellation turns on by default when you turn the headphones on, and there is a dedicated button if you'd like to turn that function off.
 All of these buttons are located on the right earcup.
 They are quite small, making it easy to mix them up at first, but we got used to the layout after just a few music sessions.
-There is also a touch-sensitive control on the left earcup solely for interacting with virtual assistants.
+There is also a touch-sensitive control on the left earcup to interact with virtual assistants.

 One minor thing to note: these headphones charge with a standard micro-USB cable, so those looking to make a complete switch to USB-C may be disappointed.

-These headphones fold up fairly small and flat and come with a soft-lined canvas bag for storage and travelling.
+These headphones fold up fairly small and flat and come with a soft-lined canvas bag for storage and traveling.
 A hard case would provide some extra peace of mind when stuffing these headphones into a bag, but that would be a bit of an unrealistic expectation at this price point.

-The JBL Live stuffs good sound, functional noise cancellation, and user friendly features into a fairly economical price tag.
+All things considered, we believe the JBL Live offers about 70-80% of the performance of the top-ranked wireless headphones at (in many cases) half the price.
+This combination makes them one of the best deals currently on the market.
+The JBL Live 650BTNC stuffs good sound, functional noise cancellation, and user-friendly features into a fairly economical price tag.
 If you're looking for good sound and active noise cancellation but don't want to pay a premium price, these headphones are a great middle ground.

 — Max Mutter and Michelle Powell